Pinletrot/markdown-server/README.md

 $ ln -s /path/to/markdown_notes_dir notes/extra
 ```

-Open [http://localhost:5901/notes](http://localhost:5901/notes) and see your files!
+Open [http://localhost:5901/notes](http://localhost:5901/notes) and see all your files!